pszponder/stacks-and-queues-visualizer/README.md

 - `top`
   - This property either contains the value or a pointer to the value of the piece of data that is at the top of the stack
   - This data represents the most recent item appended to the stack which hasn't been removed
-  - When the stack is initialized, `top` can be declared as `undefined` as there is no data in the stack upon initialization
+  - When the stack is initialized, `top` can be set as `undefined` (or -1) as there is no data in the stack upon initialization
 - `maxSize`
   - As with anything in computer science, memory is not unlimited
   - There are limits to how much memory a stack is allocated which directly affects how much data the stack can hold at one point